Blue-Ventures-Conservation/GEM/README.md

 #### Module 1: Defining the Region of Interest (ROI) and Compositing Imagery

 >This module helps the user to define customized Region of Interest (ROI)
->boundaries, and select the input imagery to make multi-date (i.e., historic
+>boundaries, and select the input imagery to make multi-date (i.e., historical
 >and contemporary) composites.
 The user adjusts several parameters according
 >to their specific project requirements and preferences (e.g. years of interest,
 >months of interest, cloud cover, etc.).
 It is in Module 1 that the user can